Arthur-Fernandes-Barros/estudos_python/README.md

 * A code for a Python program that calculates the weight of a person on different planets.
 * A fortune cookie using the terminal, one if/elif version and one vector version
 * A simple function calculator using a simple outuput
-* A function studie using vectors and stock analisys
+* A Script function studie using vectors and stock analisys
+* A Script of a drive thru ordering